Optimize Your OEE with a Manufacturing Execution System

 Start by evaluating your current processes and identify bottlenecks.
 Then use a tool like TeepTrak to digitalize and monitor your production in real time, which will facilitate the identification of possible improvements.

-How to harmonize OEE measurement across multiple sites to enable reliable comparisons, share best practices and drive continuous improvement across the group.
-Multi-plant OEE has become a major strategic issue for manufacturers operating in several locations.
-The question systematically comes up at management committee meetings: “[…]
+How to harmonize OEE measurement across multiple sites to enable reliable comparisons, share best practices, and drive continuous improvement across the group.
+Multi-plant OEE has become a major strategic issue for manufacturers operating in multiple locations.
+The question comes up systematically during management committee meetings: "[…]

 0 Comments